Remi-ui/QA-Discord-bot/README.md

 <h2>Demo</h2>

-A demo of this bot can be found at: https://dbpediabot.remithuss.com/.
+<b>On request</b> a bot can be made available on: https://dbpediabot.remithuss.com/.
+Please use one of the provided emailadresses to request the bot to be made available.
 Note that due to restrictions by discord it is unfortunately not possible to run a version of this bot for yourself.

 <h2>How it works</h2>